 When a searcher clicks on a result, they want it to load within a couple seconds.
 Page load speed is part of a good search experience.

-It’s not surprising that page load speed also influences your AdWords’ quality score.
+It’s not surprising that page load speed also influences your Google Ads’ quality score.

-And, of course, a slow loading page won’t only hurt your AdWords performance, but it’ll also kill your conversion rate and lose potential customers.
+And, of course, a slow loading page won’t only hurt your Google Ads performance, but it’ll also kill your conversion rate and lose potential customers.

 Your conversion rate declines massively once your landing page takes more than 2 seconds to load.

 So how do you speed up your site?